 Reading with your child is the most important thing you can do to help with their education.
 Julie Whittingham shares her top tips to encourage us to do more of it

-Research and specialists agree that reading with your child is the single most important thing you can do to help with their education, so Julie Whittingham gives us some ideas to help you with your momentous task.
+Research and specialists agree that reading with your child is the single most important thing you can do to help with their education.
+But it’s not always so easy to encourage a child to read with you.

 - Never forget how important reading is: research shows that reading up to 30 minutes a day with your child creates a difference in reading performance equivalent to just over a year’s worth of schooling!